geopandas/pyogrio/docs/source/supported_formats.md

 paths to read e.g. remote or zipped data sources and directories.

 Most Pyogrio functionalities will most likely work for the other vector formats available in your local installation of GDAL.
-Nonetheles, please be aware that these likely have not been tested for compatibility with Pyogrio and you may encounter specific issues with these formats and / or their constituent geometry or field data types.
+Nonetheless, please be aware that these likely have not been tested for compatibility with Pyogrio and you may encounter specific issues with these formats and / or their constituent geometry or field data types.